nikobonomi/portfolio/content/content/projects.md

 Here there is a glimpse of my works over the years

 ### Reliability analysis tool
-Java - Spring - Javascript - React - Docker - Python
+Java - SpringBoot - Javascript - React - Docker - Python

 In the scope of a european project ([Reclaim](https://www.reclaim-project.eu/ "Reclaim")) I had to build a tool, the reliability analysis tool, that help the production line management in estimating failures of components by estimating